 Integrating APItoolkit on Linux

-This guide covers how to integrate APItoolkit with applications running on Linux systems using OpenTelemetry.
+This guide covers how to integrate APItoolkit with applications running on Linux systems using the OpenTelemetry Collector for infrastructure-level monitoring without requiring code changes.

 Prerequisites